eclipse-cbi/p2repo-sbom/docs/index.md

 # CBI p2 SBOM Generator

-The CBI p2 SBOM Generator supports generating a high-quality Software Bill of Materials from a p2 repository or an Eclipse Installation.
+The CBI p2 SBOM Generator supports generating a high-quality Software Bill of Materials from a p2 repository or an Eclipse installation.
 The generator provides the following:
-- A headless product to support a command line interface.
+- A headless product that supports a command-line interface.
-- IDE integration to drive the generation process from within an IDE.
+- IDE integration to drive the generation process from within the IDE.

-The project also supports a [web-based render](https://download.eclipse.org/cbi/sbom/) to provide a user-friendly overview of an SBOM's overwhelmingly-large volume of textual content.
+The project also supports a [web-based renderer](https://download.eclipse.org/cbi/sbom/) to provide a user-friendly overview of an SBOM's overwhelmingly large volume of textual content.

 ## Conceptual Overview